Entering Protected Mode

 For that we need to enter protected mode which will allow us to unlock some cpu features such as 32bit instructions.

-Entering protected mode requires us to initialize the global descriptor table which is a CPU structure that will be discussed in depth bellow, and toggling the protected mode bit in cr0
+Entering protected mode requires us to initialize the global descriptor table which is a CPU structure that will be discussed in depth below, and toggling the protected mode bit in cr0

 The Global Descriptor Table

 This is a structure that is specific to the x86 cpu family, and it contains information about the different segments.
-In general, segments are used to divide memory into logical parts and as we seen in real mode, to also translate addresses.
+In general, segments are used to divide memory into logical parts, and to translate addresses as we seen in real mode.

 In protected mode, the common way to organize memory is using these segments.
-Because segments registers can only hold one number,
+Because segments registers2 can only hold one number,

 they can't hold enough information for us, and that is where the global descriptor table comes in place.